 I got round to painting the springs this weekend, now they look a bit better.

+I decided the calipers needed a new look, Ive just about tried all colours now so I thought I would go back to the good old tried & tested red.
 For the springs & calipers Im trying out a new mix of two pack truck chassis paint, I did try something similar on a cam cover a while ago but the results wernt good, it looked fine for a while but the paint soon started to blister & crack with the engine heat.
+Shame as it looked really nice.

 I hope this new mix will be ok on the calipers, it seems to cope well on truck calipers & springs so with a bit of luck things should be fine.